 The kitchen countertop is your long-term worktop for food prep.
 Since it will meet heavy usage, you will need to carefully consider the type of material that is durable yet stylish to bring out the best in your kitchen.

-Some of the more popular premium materials for your kitchen countertop are natural stone, engineered stone, and solid surface.
+Some of the more popular premium materials for your kitchen countertop are natural stone, custom-made stone, and solid surface.

 When you are selecting the right surface material for your countertop, you need to take into account durability, hygiene, aesthetics and maintenance.

 Natural stone countertops such as marble and granite look grand and are uniquely beautiful.
 However, they require regular maintenance to keep it pristine.

 Customised stone such as quartz can rival the strength and elegance of natural stone.
 When it comes to maintenance, we have a winner here.

 Kitchen cabinets are a staple in every kitchen for organising your cooking utensils and dry food.
 A good cabinet keeps your countertop clutter-free, freeing you more working space and cleaning efficiency.

 Small kitchens will benefit from a wall-high kitchen cabinet because it maximises your kitchen space vertically.

 Your kitchen should have ample lighting to ensure you can see well when you’re preparing your food.
 It’s already easy to get confused between salt and sugar, you wouldn’t want to have a cooking catastrophe under bad lighting.

 Perhaps, the most important reason isn’t about mixing up your food.
 Good lighting in the kitchen is a safety aspect you should not miss.